 If you experience BPPV in your left ear, perform the following actions:

-- Turn your head 45-degrees to the right while sitting upright on the edge of the bed
+- First, turn your head 45 degrees to the right while sitting upright on the edge of the bed.

 - Drop to your left slowly till your head is on the bed

 - After 1 minute of holding, quickly move your body to the right side in one motion.
 Keep your head in the same position.